MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-01.md

 _Dec 01, 2023_

 The Sui developer community and core team have been very busy in the ~7 months since Sui mainnet launch.
-To keep track of everyhing going on, we're introducing a cuarated developer newsletter for easier consumption.
+To keep track of everyhing going on, we're introducing a curated developer newsletter for easier consumption.

 The headline of this first edition is zkLogin--a cryptography research breakthrough that enables the first native integration of sending transactions from a web2 account.
 Tihs enables Sui developers to build consumer-grade experiences that break free from the friction of installing a wallet and managing a seed phrase.